khulnasoft-lab/design.khulnasoft.com/contents/get-started/structure.md

 ## Objects

-[Objects](/objects/overview) help users understand how the product works and fits together.
-They capture and organize data as a single source of truth around specific tasks and user interactions.
+[Objects](/objects/overview) capture and organize data as a single source of truth around specific tasks and user interactions.
 Objects are described in terms of attributes (what they contain), functions (what they do), and relationships (what they interact with).
-Effective objects tightly align our user's mental model with the product's data model.
-For example, Issuables, Groups, and Reports.
+When documented as a [conceptual model](/objects/overview#conceptual-model-diagrams), objects help understand how the product works and fits together on a system level, detached from the constraints of the user interface.
+An effective object model tightly aligns our user's mental model with the product's data model.
+Examples include Issuables, Groups, and [Merge Requests](/objects/merge-request).

 ## Content